elliotaplant/redux-js-restricted-routes/README.md

 To get the most out of this tutorial, you should have some basic familiarity with React, Redux, and React Router v4.

 React Training has an example of [authentication with React Router v4](https://reacttraining.com/react-router/web/example/auth-workflow), but I highly recommend checking out [Tyler McGinnis's tutorial](https://tylermcginnis.com/react-router-protected-routes-authentication/) on building that example.
-His video is especially helpful, and we'll start about where his tutorial leaves off.
+His video is especially helpful, and we'll follow a similar path but with the addition of redux

 To learn the basics of Redux with React, take a read over [this tutorial](https://hackernoon.com/a-basic-react-redux-introductory-tutorial-adcc681eeb5e) by Miguel Moreno.
 The concepts we'll use here are `connect` and `mapStateToProps`.